 Our HistoryCambodia - Guangxi - Laos - Myanmar - Thailand - Vietnam - Yunnan

-Established on August 13, 1996, China-Mekong Law Center (“CMLC”) is a 501(c)(3) non-profit corporation organized under the laws of the District of Columbia.
-CMLC carries out its mission with a focus on 1) assisting scholars and students from Asia studying in the U.S. and within Asia, 2) legal research on problems impacting reform of Asian legal systems and 3) improving learning opportunities in legal education in China and the countries of the Greater Mekong Subregion (Cambodia, Laos, Myanmar, Thailand and Vietnam).
+Established on August 13, 1996, China-Mekong Law Center (“CMLC”) is a 501(c)(3) non-profit corporation organized under the laws of the District of Columbia, USA.
+CMLC carries out its mission with a focus on 1) assisting scholars and students from Asia studying in the U.S. and within Asia, 2) facilitating legal research on problems impacting reform of Asian legal systems and 3) improving learning opportunities in legal education in China and the countries of the Greater Mekong Subregion (Cambodia, Laos, Myanmar, Thailand and Vietnam).

 Slow And Steady Wins The Race

-For most of our history, CMLC has remained small; performing a supporting role for projects carried out by bigger, better-resourced institutions.
-Our traditional role has been to quietly foster connections between and among scholars and institutions; to add financial and human resource support to both U.S. and Asian law schools for existing or developing programs, including program design; and to facilitate research and the establishment of Research Centers at select law schools.
+For most of our history, CMLC has remained small, performing a supporting role for projects carried out by bigger, better-resourced institutions.
+Our traditional role has been to quietly foster connections between and among scholars and educational institutions; to add financial and human resource support to both U.S. and Asian law schools for existing or developing programs, including program design; and to facilitate research and the establishment of Research Centers at select law schools.
 This includes conducting our own research, sponsoring researchers and interns at our U.S. headquarters, or facilitating research visits of Asian legal scholars to U.S. law schools.
-We continue to perform this important work for regional law schools today and readily serve as a resource for Asian scholars and students looking for research and study opportunities elsewhere in Asia (or in the U.S.).
-The network of individuals and schools that have benefited from our free services is now rather large, positioning CMLC as a trusted institution in the development of innovative legal education in developing Asia.
-After nearly 25 years of engagement, CMLC increasingly feels confident to move from its traditional support role towards implementation of larger legal education and research projects.
+We continue to perform this important work regionally for Asian law schools today, and readily serve as a resource for Asian scholars and students looking for research and study opportunities elsewhere in Asia (or in the U.S.).
+The network of individuals and schools that have benefited from our free services is now rather large, positioning CMLC as a trusted institution in the advancement of innovative legal education in developing Asia.
+After nearly 25 years of engagement, CMLC increasingly feels confident to move from its traditional support role towards more direct implementation of larger legal education and research projects.
 Nonetheless, what institution leads or hosts an educational initiative matters less than making sure the initiative succeeds.
 CMLC will play whatever role best serves program success.